ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 5. Select your pricing plan.
 Use the **Lite** option for this tutorial.
 If any services are required, they are automatically defined in the starter kit.
 6. Click **Create**.

-## Creating a custom mobile app with a basic starter kit
+## Creating a custom mobile app
 {: #create-mobile-basic}

-To create a mobile app by using a basic starter kit, complete these steps:
+To create a custom mobile app, complete these steps:

 1. From the [Mobile Starter Kits](https://{DomainName}/developer/mobile/starter-kits){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") page in the {{site.data.keyword.dev_console}}, select the **Create App** tile.
 2. Enter a name for your app.
 For this tutorial, type `CustomMobile`.